googlegenomics/grid-computing-tools/docs/compress.rst

 You can run all of the samples, or the just those that model your particular use-case.

-* Compress a list of files using bzip2
+* Compress a list of files using bzip2 [ Estimated time to complete: 35 minutes ]

 .. code-block:: shell

   ./src/compress/launch_compress.sh ./samples/compress/bzip2_compress_config.sh

-* Decompress a list of files using bzip2
+* Decompress a list of files using bzip2 [ Estimated time to complete: 4 minutes ]

 .. code-block:: shell

   ./src/compress/launch_compress.sh ./samples/compress/bzip2_decompress_config.sh

-* Compress a list of files using gzip
+* Compress a list of files using gzip [ Estimated time to complete: 15 minutes ]

 .. code-block:: shell

   ./src/compress/launch_compress.sh ./samples/compress/gzip_compress_config.sh

-* Decompress a list of files using gzip
+* Decompress a list of files using gzip [ Estimated time to complete: 5 minutes ]

 .. code-block:: shell